dabamos/openadms-node/docs/openadms-node-modules.rst

 The Alerter module captures warning and error messages.
-The messages are drained off from the OpenADMS logger and then send to an arbitrary number of AlertMessageFormatter module.
-These will format the messages and forward them to MailAgent, ShortMessageAgent, RssAgent, IrcAgent, or MastodonAgent modules.
+The messages are drained off from the OpenADMS logger and then send to an arbitrary number of AlertMessageFormatter modules.
+These will format the messages and forward them to MailAgent, ShortMessageAgent, RssAgent, IrcAgent, or MastodonAgent modules, where they are send to their defined receivers.

 The sequences could be: